-By David Clemen – Digital Products Director, MDR
+By David Clemen – Director of Digital Marketing, MDR

-I hosted a webinar that highlighted the findings of MDR’s soon to be released Digital Trends in the Education Market report, which reveals the reality of educator interaction with digital marketing in email, web ads, and social media.
+I hosted a webinar that highlighted the findings of MDR’s Digital Trends in the Education Market report, which reveals the reality of educator interaction with digital marketing in email, web ads, and social media.
 We gathered insights from almost 400,000,000 deployed email across almost 20,000 unique email campaigns.

 What do the numbers tell us?